kkoolithink/Box-Model/README.md

 First Box Model version.
-If you're here and you're not my teacher, no idea why you're here.
+This is a school project so if you're seeing this and you're not my teacher, no idea why you're here.